rhjensen79/robert-jensen.dk/content/posts/2021-install-loginsight-agent-using-saltstack/index.md

       - liagentd
       {% endif %}
 ```
-And in the end, for all jobs, I check if the service is running, and sets it, if it's not.
+And finalily in the end, I make sure the service is running.
-Since the highstate job, is being run at a scheldule in my system, this also ensures, that if the services stops, that it get's started again.
+Since the [highstate](https://docs.saltproject.io/en/latest/ref/states/highstate.html) job, is being run at a scheldule in my system, this also ensures, that if the services stops, it get's started again.

 So to sum up.
 This is an example, of a job, that can run on multiple OS, and which checks/updates a grain.
 I hope you found it usefull.
-Let me know on Twitter, if you can use it, for other types of intersting jobs :-)
+Let me know on Twitter, if you can use it, and if you have done any jobs yourself, that could be usefull to share :-)

 Photo by <a href="https://unsplash.com/@brett_jordan?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Brett Jordan</a> on <a href="https://unsplash.com/s/photos/order?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>